microsoft/FluidFramework/Guidelines.md

 #### ✘ DO NOT use assertions for validating user input

-Assertion failures indicates a bug in the Fluid Framework itself, not the user's code.
+An assertion failure indicates a bug in the Fluid Framework itself, not the user's code.
 User errors should by signaled by throwing an instance of `Error`, `TypeError`, `ReferenceError`, `RangeError`, `AggregateError` or an appropriate subclass (other built-in error types are reserved for language parsing errors).

 ### Documentation